myConsciousness/myConsciousness/README.md

   </a>
 </p>

-I'm developing a `job scheduling framework` what is called `batch.dart`, and I'm looking for sponsors from around the world to support the development costs. `batch.dart` allows for easy and intuitive job scheduling.
-Another key advantage of `batch.dart` is that it runs on the `Dart VM` and allows the use of open source libraries of `Dart language` in its development.
+I'm developing a `Job Scheduling Framework` what is called `Batch.dart`, and I'm looking for sponsors from around the world to support the development costs. `Batch.dart` allows for easy and intuitive job scheduling.
+Another key advantage of `Batch.dart` is that it runs on the `Dart VM` and allows the use of open source libraries of `Dart language` in its development.

+Also, I'm always looking for sponsors to support my open source development.
+It doesn't matter if you are an individual or a corporation, even a donation for a cup of coffee would be very much appreciated!

 <div align="center">
   <p>